JRWynneIII/jnix/README.md

 jnix Kernel
 ============

-jnix (Occasionally ~~mis~~pronounced jinx) is to be a POSIX compliant, Unix-like kernel project targeted at 32 bit x86 procs.
+jnix (Occasionally ~~mis~~pronounced jinx) is to be a Unix-like kernel project targeted at 32 bit x86 procs.
 All code herein is provided AS IS with no guarantee that it will even compile much less work.

 To build:
 ----------